 12. Understand your content management strategy

 Effectively managing content decreases your RFP response time.
 Most SMEs store responses in docs and spreadsheets, using Control+F to find the response, then copying and pasting.
-An answer library within RFP software is the quickest way to organize, manage, and execute.
+An Content Library within RFP software is the quickest way to organize, manage, and execute.

 13. Understand the impact of technology